charles-uno/charles-uno.github.io/_drafts/2018-02-04-pt-rix-report.md

 5-3

-> A bad note to end on, but overall a very good day!

 ## Day 2

-The draft, it seemed, went great.
-I went WB again, but this time it was open.
-I ended up light on removal, but my curve and synergies were good.
+The draft, it seems, goes great.
+WB Vampires is wide open, so I jump right in.
+My deck ends up a bit light on removal, but my curve and synergies are good.
+I open [[Vraska, Relic Seeker:Vraska]] in pack 3 (passing [[Walk the Plank]]), then pick up a late [[Jade Guardian]] to hold my auras.

 ![Day 2 Draft Deck](/assets/images/pt-rix-day-2-draft.png)
 *Day 2 draft deck.*